Nour-AbduAllah/Data-Analysis/Projects/StackOverFlow Developer Survey [Nov-2021]/stackoverflow-developer-survey-2020/README.txt

 The Public 2020 Stack Overflow Developer Survey Results

+Download:
+You can downlad used data in this project from here => https://drive.google.com/drive/folders/14maaZRxQQ_J5Fv-EdIxJdnNYTPRNwULj?usp=sharing

 Description:

 The enclosed data set is the full, cleaned results of the 2020 Stack Overflow Developer Survey.
 Free response submissions and personally identifying information have been removed from the results to protect the privacy of respondents.
 There are three files besides this README: